brndndev/github-projects/README.md

 ## Hi, I'm Brandon and I'm a begining my Front End Dev journey [here](https://github.com/brndndev/100-days-of-code/blob/master/log.md)  👋🏾

-### I'm a Husband and Developer with a background in Supply Chain and Logistics!👷🏾‍♂️👨🏾‍💻
+### I'm a Husband and Dev with a background in Supply Chain and Logistics!👷🏾‍♂️👨🏾‍💻
 <br />
-- 💻 I am currently learning HTML, CSS, and JavaScript through [freecodecamp](www.freecodecamp.org)
+- 💻 I am currently learning HTML, CSS, and JavaScript through [freecodecamp](https://www.freecodecamp.org)

 - 📓 I'm currently learning everything without a CS degree and with my wife👰🏾 who is amazing👨🏾‍🎓👩🏾‍🎓